 In recent years, wearing real fur has become a faux pa, with society deeming it cruel and unjust.
 Celebrities who are against real fur are some of the best advocates for the cause as they use their social media and various platforms to fight for the animals kept in factory fur farms.

-Here’s a list of Celebrities Who Are Against Real Fur:
+Here's a list of Celebrities Against Real Fur:

 An outspoken animal lover and musician, Pink has spent plenty of time fighting for the rights of four-legged friends alongside PETA.
 From promoting a boycott of Australian wool, rescuing about-to-be-eaten pigs and starting a petition against New York's horse-drawn carriages, she spends nearly as much time speaking out as she does singing.
 Pink and writer/comedian Ricky Gervais provided the voices for PETA's "Stolen for Fashion" public service announcement, in which an alligator and a rabbit try to track down the humans who stole their skin.